ronishz/owm/README.md

 # owm
-Script which gives weather information about any city in the world.
+Script which gives weather information about any city across the world.

 Introduction-